 See the UCSB Business & Financial Services travel webpage and the UCOP Financial Services & Controls travel policy webpage for additional guidance, including per diems rates and mileage expenses.

-UCSB bases the campuses definition of Participant Support on the National Science Foundation's (NSF) definition.
-Participant Support costs are direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia, or training projects.
-Participants cannot be UCSB employees whose employment is related to the research or project.
-Costs of facilities rental, administrative support, supplies, and conference meals are generally not considered participant support.
+“Per the Uniform Guidance, participant support costs means direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with conferences, or training projects.”

 A stipend is defined as a fixed sum of money paid to a participant.
 Stipends are not paid in compensation of work performed.